melezhik/outthentic-dsl/README.md

 * Outthentic DSL is both imperative and declarative language.

-* It's convenient to refer to the text validate by as \`stdout', thinking about a program generating and yielding an output to the STDOUT which then gets validated by.
+* It's convenient to refer to the text validate by as \`stdout', thinking that one program generates and yields some output into stdout.

 # Check files